ViFP: A Framework for Visual False Positive Detection to Enhance Reasoning Reliability in VLMs: Experiments

-\textbf{Impact of Question Type Granularity on Reasoning Accuracy} As shown in Table \ref{tab:results}, we compare the accuracy of answers under different question type with GPT-4o.
-In the early stage, when the question types were still coarse (QT=6), a significant portion of questions were ambiguously classified, resulting in CoTs that failed to provide effective reasoning guidance and thus negatively affected the VLM's performance.
-As the categorization became increasingly refined (QT=11), the accuracy gradually improved, indicating that VLM is able to arrive at correct answers by modifying their CoTs for samples in incorrect set.
+As shown in Table \ref{tab:Ablation-study}, we compare the accuracy under different $QT$s using GPT-4o.
+In the early stage, when the $QT$s were still coarse (QT = 6), a significant proportion of questions were ambiguously classified, the $Sq_i$ failed to provide effective reasoning guidance and thus negatively affected the reasoning accuracy.
+As classification became more refined (QT = 11), the accuracy gradually improved, indicating that the VLM can arrive at the correct answer by refining its $Sq_i$.

-\textbf{Effectiveness of ViFP CoT Compared to Generic CoT} We further compare our proposed CoT prompting method, which is guided by question types, with generic CoT prompts.
-As shown in Table \ref{tab:Ablation-study}.
-From the results, we observe that the generic CoT prompts provide limited benefit to the VLM.
-These prompts lack specificity and fail to effectively guide the VLM to focus on the key elements necessary for solving the question.